-UX Weekly is a small newsletter crafted with a lot of love in beautiful Hanoi, Vietnam.
+UX Weekly is a small newsletter crafted with a lot of love in beautiful Gent, Belgium.

 You’ll get five links each week with the best quality UX writing from around the web.
 The writing won’t necessarily be new or recent - there is a lot of sleuthing involved.
 These links range from detailed how-tos, design strategy, community critique, and generally also opinions.